-- An Episcopal Studies concentration is designed to meet the requirements for students preparing for ordained ministry in The Episcopal Church. - A concentration in Religious Leadership in Food, Health, and Ecology explores the implications for and intersections of contemporary religious leadership with foodways, the health of the public, and ecology.
+- An Episcopal Studies concentration is designed to meet the requirements for students preparing for ordained ministry in The Episcopal Church. - An Interfaith Literacy and Leadership concentration is designed to provide students with opportunities for focused study of a non-Christian religious or spiritual tradition. - A concentration in Religious Leadership in Food, Health, and Ecology explores the implications for and intersections of contemporary religious leadership with foodways, the health of the public, and ecology.
 Students may focus on one of these three tracks. - A Sustainability concentration is completed through coursework offered by the Wake Forest Center for Energy, Environment, and Sustainability (CEES).
-Episcopal Studies Adviser: Porter Taylor This concentration offers students a firm grounding in the polity, liturgy, history, and theology of the Episcopal Church and Anglican tradition and is designed to meet the requirements for students preparing for ordained ministry in The Episcopal Church.
+Episcopal Studies Adviser: John Senior This concentration offers students a firm grounding in the polity, liturgy, history, and theology of the Episcopal Church and Anglican tradition and is designed to meet the requirements for students preparing for ordained ministry in The Episcopal Church.
 The concentration is 12 credit hours plus an internship in an Episcopal setting.
 Requirements The Episcopal Studies Concentration consists of the following 12 credit hours and internship (exceptions may be requested through a petition to CAP and the concentration adviser): - MIN 647.
 Episcopal Studies I: Sacramental Theology and Liturgics.
 (3h) - HIS 648.
 Episcopal Studies II: The Book of Common Prayer.
 (3h) - MIN 648.
 The History and Polity of the Episcopal Church.
 (3h) - HIS 683.
 Anglican Theology and Its Historical Roots.
 (3h) Complete an internship in an Episcopal setting.

-Religious Leadership in Food, Health, and Ecology This concentration explores the implications for and intersections of contemporary religious leadership with foodways, the health of the public, and ecology.
+Interfaith Literacy and Leadership Adviser: Neal Walls A religiously pluralistic society needs leaders committed to respectful and collaborative engagment with diverse faith traditions.
+This concentration will provide students with opportunities for focused study of a non-Christian religious or spiritual tradition and the development of the necessary leadership skills for fostering interfaith understanding and cooperation.
+Requirements The concentration requires 12 credit hours and a capstone project approved by the concentration adviser.
+Students will usually complete the following progression: - MIN 570 Exploring Interfaith Practice and Leadership (3h) - Choose 6 hours of coursework engaging with the same non-Christian religious tradition. - Choose 3 hours of additional coursework: - Engaging with a different, non-Christian religious tradition -or- Engaging interfaith leadership, dialogue, or the comparative study of religious traditions.
+Leadership Practice: an intership emphasizing interfaith literacy and leadership or similar practical project as deemed appropriate by the concentration adviser.
+Religious Leadership in Food, Health, and Ecology Adviser: Jill Crainshaw This concentration explores the implications for and intersections of contemporary religious leadership with foodways, the health of the public, and ecology.
 For each of the tracks, the concentration is 12 credits plus an internship.
 Students may also complete the concentration with 15 credits from any of the tracks (or that carry the SE area requirements), plus an internship.
 For students who wish to focus in one of the three areas, the following tracks are suggested.
 Students interested in applying to pursue this concentration should contact the adviser for one of the three tracks.
 Food Track Adviser: Jill Crainshaw Requirements Choose 9 credits in food and faith, for example: